 YouTube videos have enormous SEO potential since they also dominate Google search results…

 Google tries to provide the best combination of experience/satisfaction to its users.
 That’s why if videos might be helpful for the searcher, they may appear on the regular search results page.

-It’s all about the user intent.
+It’s all about user intent.
 Google assesses various search features (e.g., videos, news, images, etc.) according to the intent of the search and how useful they might be to the user.
-That’s why for many “how to” queries you might see videos ranking on the top page.
+That’s why for many “how-to” queries you might see videos ranking on the top page.

 Unlike other search results, suggested clips jump to a specific point in the selected video that features the answer to the search query.